 Giardia is a microscopic parasite that causes an intestinal illness known as giardiasis.
-The Army Corps of Engineers monitors for giardia lamblia cysts in the Potomac River every month.
-Giardia lamblia cysts were detected in 17 samples collected in 2017 with concentrations ranging from 0.093 to 1.02 cysts/L. The water treatment process is designed to remove giardia by providing a multiple-barrier approach to chemically treat, filter, and disinfect source water and minimize the risk to public health.
+The Army Corps of Engineers (ACOE) monitors for giardia lamblia cysts in the Potomac River every month.
+Giardia lamblia cysts were detected in six (6) samples collected in 2020 with concentrations ranging from 0.093 to 0.465 Cysts/L.

+The water treatment process is designed to remove giardia by providing a multiple-barrier approach to chemically treat, filter, and disinfect source water and minimize the risk to public health.